chrisant996/clink-gizmos/README.md

 [vscode_shell_integration.lua](vscode_shell_integration.lua) | Automatically enables shell integration for VSCode embedded terminal windows.
 [z_dir_popup.lua](z_dir_popup.lua) | If you use [z.lua](https://github.com/skywind3000/z.lua) then this provides a popup listing of directories from z.
 See usage information in the script file for details.

+## Setting up FZF

+Refer to the README at [clink-fzf](https://github.com/chrisant996/clink-fzf).

+You can have file icons in fzf completion lists, if you use Clink v1.6.5 or newer and [DirX](https://github.com/chrisant996/dirx) v0.8 or newer and configure a few FZF environment variables.
+See [Icons in FZF](https://github.com/chrisant996/clink-fzf/#icons-in-fzf) for details.

 # Rough Prototype Features

 Some of the included scripts are rough prototypes that can be useful, but are not fully functional and/or have potentially significant or dangerous limitations.
 These prototype scripts are **disabled by default**, for safety and to avoid interference.
 See below for information about each, and for how to enable each script if you wish.